 Special rules of the authorisation of the deliberate release of GMOs into the environment for any purpose other than its placing on the market

-10/A. § (1) As regards authorisations for releases of genetically modified organisms or products derived therefrom for any other purposes than placing on the market, the Gene Technology Authority shall make a decision within 90 days of the receipt of the application, after conducting the procedure specified in Articles 9 (4) and (5).
+Paragraph (1) of Section 10/A. § As regards authorisations for releases of genetically modified organisms or products derived therefrom for any other purposes than placing on the market, the Gene Technology Authority shall make a decision within 90 days of the receipt of the application, after conducting the procedure specified in Section 9 (4) and (5).

 (2) The final consent for the releases of genetically modified organisms and products derived therefrom for any other purposes than placing on the market – with the exception of confidential business information, copyright information and information regarding patents and plant variety protection – shall also be published in the Official Journal of the Gene Technology Authority and of the Ministry led by the Minister directing the Gene Technology Authority, and the name of the releasing entity and the genetically modified trait should also be indicated.